 There are a number of cane-related projects occurring in the Wet Tropics that are benefitting farmer profitability as well as the environment.

-WTSIP currently has oversight of the delivery of Reef Trust Phases III and IV (Repeated Tenders).
+WTSIP currently has oversight of the delivery of the Great Barrier Reef Foundation Water Quality 1 Project and Reef Trust Phase IV Repeated Tenders.

 Reef Trust Phase IV

-Phase IV is a repeated tender programme with support for the broader trialling and uptake of Enhanced Efficiency Fertilisers.
+Phase IV is a repeated tender program with support for the broader trialling and uptake of Enhanced Efficiency Fertilisers.

 Major Integrated Project (MIP)